cyverse/cyverse-sdk/docs/set-token.md

 ```
 * You will first be prompted to enter your *Consumer Secret*.
 Copy your consumerSecret from before, when you created a client application, and paste it in your terminal interface where prompted.
 * You will next be prompted to enter your *Consumer Key*.
 Copy your *consumerKey *and paste this in your terminal interface where prompted.
 * You will then be prompted to enter your *Agave tenant username*.
-Type your iPlant username.
+Type your CyVerse username.
 * You will then be prompted to enter your *Agave tenant password*.
-Type your iPlant password.
+Type your CyVerse password.
 * At this point, you should receive an affirmation of success in your terminal that resembles this one:
 ```
 Token successfully refreshed and cached for 14400 seconds